skoolkid/skoolkit/sphinx/source/commands.rst

   usage: trace.py [options] FILE [file.z80]

   Trace Z80 machine code execution.
-FILE may be a binary (raw memory) file, a SNA, SZX or Z80 snapshot, or '.' for no snapshot.
+FILE may be a binary (raw memory) file, a SNA, SZX or Z80 snapshot, or '48' or '128' for no snapshot.
 If 'file.z80' is given, a Z80 snapshot is written after execution has completed.

   Options:
     --audio               Show audio delays.